Xiangshan, Taipei: Name

 "Xiangshan" means "Elephant Mountain" in Chinese.
 Xiangshan's name comes from its elephant-like shape.

 Geology

-Xiangshan is one of the "Four Beast Mountains", part of the Nangang Mountain System.
+Xiangshan is one of the Four Beast Mountains (四獸山), which also include Lion (獅山), Leopard (豹山), and Tiger (虎山) mountains in the Nangang Mountain System.
 It is mainly composed of sandstone.
 Plants include the ferns Cibotium cumingii and Cyathea lepifera.

 Transportation

-The mountain is accessible by walking south from Exit 2 of Xiangshan Station of the Taipei Metro.
+The trail to the mountain summit and observation platforms is accessible by walking south from Exit 2 of Xiangshan Station of the Taipei Metro, proceeding along Xiangshan Park to the western trailhead next to Daitiandian Lingyun Temple.

+As an alternative, hikers may proceed from the eastern end, starting from the trailhead behind Songshan Fengtian Temple, which is a short walk south from the Houshanpi station.